A kitchen table displaying foods to avoid for candida, including white bread, sugar, wine, and pastries, in a calm and inviting setting.

 Time to read 2 min

 Candida is a type of yeast that usually lives in the body without causing harm.
 However, when it grows too much, it can lead to health issues.
 This condition, known as candida overgrowth, can affect you in several ways.
 Managing this overgrowth starts with your diet.
 What you eat can either help control candida or make it worse.
-In this article, we'll explore the foods to avoid with candida and how the right dietary choices can help keep it in check.
+In this article, we'll explore the foods to avoid candida and how the right dietary choices can help keep it in check.

 Candida overgrowth occurs when the balance of yeast in your body is disrupted, allowing candida to multiply.
 This can lead to symptoms like: